Stone-Path-Engineering/events/_posts/2025-05-08-hardware-hangout.md

 Join us for the upcoming Hardware Hangout back at Maple Studios in May!

 The theme for this Hardware Hangout event is Open Source and IP.
 Matthew Nuzum is a self-proclaimed "geeky lawyer" who has volunteered to chat with us about managing legal and technology risks.
-Come ready to learn about the legalities regarding tech!
+Come ready to learn about the legal side of building tech!

 ![Logo](/assets/images/iowans_of_things.png){:width="250px"}